aws/aws-nitro-enclaves-cli/README.md

 ## Source-code components
   The components of the CLI are organized as follows (all paths are relative to the CLI's root directory):

-  - 'blobs': binary blobs providing pre-compiled components needed for the building of enclave images:
+  - 'blobs': Binary blobs providing pre-compiled components needed for the building of enclave images:
-      - a kernel image: 'blobs/bzImage'
+      - 'blobs/bzImage': Kernel image
+      - 'blobs/bzImage.config': Kernel config
-      - a kernel boot command line: 'blobs/cmdline'
+      - 'blobs/cmdline': Kernel boot command line
-      - an init process executable: 'blobs/init'
+      - 'blobs/init': Init process executable
-      - a LinuxKit-based user-space environment: 'blobs/linuxkit'
+      - 'blobs/linuxkit': LinuxKit-based user-space environment
-      - the driver which enables the Nitro Secure Module component inside the enclave: 'blobs/nsm.ko'
+      - 'blobs/nsm.ko': The driver which enables the Nitro Secure Module (NSM) component inside the enclave

-  - 'build': an automatically-generated directory which stores the build output for various components (the CLI, the command executer etc.)
+  - 'build': An automatically-generated directory which stores the build output for various components (the CLI, the command executer etc.)

-- 'config': Various useful scripts for CLI environment configuration, namely:
+  - 'bootstrap': Various useful scripts for CLI environment configuration, namely:
+      - 'allocatior.yaml': Configuration file for enclave memory and CPUs reservation
-      - 'env.sh': A script which inserts the pre-built Nitro Enclaves kernel module, ads the CLI binary directory to $PATH and sets the blobs directory
+      - 'env.sh': A script which inserts the pre-built Nitro Enclaves kernel module, adds the CLI binary directory to $PATH and sets the blobs directory
-      - 'nitro-cli-config': A scripts which can build, configure and install the Nitro Enclaves kernel module, as well as configure the memory and CPUs available for enclave launches (depending on the operation, root privileges may be required)
+      - 'nitro-cli-config': A script which can build, configure and install the Nitro Enclaves kernel module, as well as configure the memory and CPUs available for enclave launches (depending on the operation, root privileges may be required)
+      - 'nitro-enclaves-allocator': Configuration script for enclave memory and CPUs reservation
+      - 'nitro-enclaves-allocator.service': Configuration service for enclave memory and CPUs reservation

   - 'docs': Useful documentation

   - 'drivers': The source code of the kernel modules used by the CLI in order to control enclave behavior, containing:
-      - The Nitro Enclaves driver used by the normal CLI: 'drivers/virt/nitro_enclaves'
+      - 'drivers/virt/nitro_enclaves': The Nitro Enclaves driver used by the Nitro CLI

   - 'eif_defs': The definition of the enclave image format (EIF) file